 This year of study will give students the opportunity of acquiring 6 of the 13 EASA modules required to obtain the EASA Part-66 Cat B1.1 qualification.

 This year will expose students to common mechanical and electronic systems found on aircraft.
-It also introduces them to Human Factors and Legislation incumbent within the aircraft maintenance.
+It also introduces them to Human Factors and Legislation incumbent within the aircraft maintenance industry.
 It also provides an underpinning knowledge of the business practices within the aviation industry.

 Fundamentals of Business Engineering and Management